 Example for calculating rental use is:

-Eighty percent of your home will be taxed at the resident rate.
+Eighty percent of your home will be taxed at the homestead rate.